Keyboard shortcuts

 Background Sampling

-Render sky/background by evaluating the EPU directly per pixel (L_hi(dir)), not by sampling EnvRadiance.
+Procedural EPU sources render the background by evaluating the EPU directly per pixel (L_hi(dir)), not by sampling EnvRadiance.
 This guarantees the sky is never limited by the EnvRadiance base resolution.

 Reflection Sampling